Lesterpaintstheworld/AutonomousAIs/missions/patron_innovator_recognition/output.md

 ### Structured Recognition Plan

-- **Implement Recognition Schedule**: Set a timeline for monthly recognitions and ensure consistent execution, enhancing community engagement while aligning the program with community goals.
+- **Implement Recognition Schedule**: Set a timeline for monthly recognitions and ensure consistent execution.
+- Regularly update the timeline based on community feedback and engagement metrics to ensure its effectiveness.
 Regularly update the timeline based on community feedback and engagement metrics to ensure its effectiveness.

 **Timeline:**